-Settling is hard, but if you’re in a situation where you can’t afford the amount your debt has ballooned to, the work is worth it.
+Settling is hard, but if you’re in a situation where you can’t afford the full amount of your debt, it’s worth the work.

-If go the debt settlement route, you can expect long-term effects on your credit score and prepare to pay taxes on the amount forgiven.
+If you go the credit card debt settlement route, you can expect long-term effects on your credit score.
+And you should prepare to pay taxes on the amount forgiven.

 You may want to put all the negotiating off on a debt settlement company.
 While this sounds like an easy out, you’ll pay for it.
 The company will stop making payments on all your debts, lowering your credit score even more and increasing the number of creditors calling you every day.